 - Phone calls: Beware of phone calls from unknown numbers.
 In a phone call scam, also known as vishing, the scammer poses as people or institutions that you trust to “bait” you with trust to get your valuable information.

 - To gain your trust, some scammers will spoof caller ID.
 In this practice, scammers cloak their real number, and instead, the caller ID may display a local number, when in fact the scammer is calling from abroad.

 - Email: Many scammers target unsuspecting victims via email, this is also known as phishing.
 It often starts with emails that seem to be from companies or people you know to trick you into clicking on a link or performing an action like logging in to a website.

-- To prove their “credibility”, scammers will copy logos, trademarks, or create similar email or website addresses, for example, they’ll miss or replace a letter.
+- To prove their “credibility”, scammers will copy logos, and trademarks, or create similar email or website addresses, for example, they’ll miss or replace a letter.
 For example, micros0ft.com where the second “o” has been replaced by 0 or.
 So, watch out for typos.